Probability distribution#

 Return type:

-abstract compute_inverse_cdf(vector)[source]
+abstract compute_inverse_cdf(value)[source]

-Evaluate the inverse of the cumulative density function (ICDF).
+Evaluate the inverse cumulative density function (ICDF).

 Parameters: